sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

     container.
 4. CONFIG_DB can be configured to enable/disable this auto-restart feature for each docker container..
-5. Users can access this auto-restart information via a CLI tool
+5. Users can access this auto-restart information via the CLI utility
     1. Users can see current auto-restart status for docker containers.
     2. Users can change auto-restart status for a specific docker container.